lyokha/nginx-custom-counters-module/README.md

 equal to *0.005* then its value will be *0*, otherwise, if the request time was less than or equal to *0.01* then its value will be *1*, and so later, finally, if the request time was more than *0.05* then its value will be *3*.

+A histogram with the same name may be declared only once in a counter set.
+Sometimes it seems very restrictive, for example, when a histogram is supposed to collect data in two or more virtual servers.
+In this case, a histogram can be re-declared with directive *reuse*, given that it was already declared in this counter set in upper lines of the configuration.

 Histograms layout can be observed via predefined variable `$cnt_histograms`.